Buezman/rock-paper-scissors/README.md

 # rock-paper-scissors
-A simple Rock paper Scissors app
+A simple Rock paper Scissors app in python